Yalantis/FastEasyMapping/README.md

 	}
 }
 ```

-As you can see from JSON we have two objects: `Website` and `Category`.
-Whereas `Website` can be imported easily, there is an external reference to a `Category` represented by its primary key `id`.
-Can we bind website to the corresponding category?
+As you can see, from JSON we have two objects: `Website` and `Category`.
+If `Website` can be imported easily, there is an external reference to a `Category` represented by its primary key `id`.
+Can we bind the `Website` to the corresponding category?
 Yep!
 We just need to treat Website's representation as a Category:

-First of all lets declare our classes:
+First of all let’s declare our classes:
 ```objective-c
 @interface Website: NSManagedObject